The AI readiness illusion

 • Reduce claims processing time by 20 percent within six months.

-• Increase cross sell conversion by 10 percent using targeted recommendations.
+• Increase cross-sell conversion by 10 percent using targeted recommendations.

 AI without defined decision context turns into experimentation theater.